In short, no. It’s 100%, hands-down, impossible to get the flu from a flu vaccine.

 Myth: I’ve Had the Flu Many Times – It’s No Big Deal

-Getting a cold many times throughout your life is normal.
-However, most of us get the influenza virus very occasionally.
+Getting a cold many times over the years is normal.
+However, most of us only contract the flu very occasionally.

 Completely different viruses cause each illness.

 I tell patients they’ll certainly know if they’re hit with the flu.
-High fevers, severe body aches, headaches and intense fatigue are reliable indicators.
+High fevers, body aches, headaches, and intense fatigue are reliable indicators.

 Myth: The Flu Vaccine Isn’t Safe for Pregnant Women or Kids

-Flu shots are completely free for:
+Flu shots are entirely free for: